Forestry Farm Park and Zoo: Zoo

 The Zoo is housed within the park.
 In 1964 the Golden Gate Animal Farm ran into financial difficulties, the city agreed to acquire the animals and equipment; the zoo was then relocated to the park.
 The Zoo is accredited by the Canadian Association of Zoos and Aquariums and contains over 80 species of animals.
 In 2025 the Zoo became an Institution Member of the World Association of Zoos and Aquariums, and is the only such accredited zoo in Saskatchewan.
+In September 2025, the Forestry Farm became the first zoo in the province to gain sensory-safe certification, following the development and rollout of a program a partnership with nonprofit organisation KultureCity.
+Employing 8 full-time zookeepers in 2025, in December 2025 the Saskatoon City Council approved budgetary plans to increase the number of full-time zookeepers by one in both 2026 and 2027, in order to meet and exceed standards laid out by Canada’s Accredited Zoos and Aquariums and as the Forestry Farm was pursuing Association of Zoos and Aquariums accreditation.